 Dr. Taylor is a 2005 graduate from Kansas State University.
 She has special interests in geriatric medicine and animal behavior and brings to Santa Fe Pet Clinic the most current ideas in veterinary medicine.
 She has worked with local humane groups to care for their animals, and has remained actively involved in animal shelter medicine.
 Starting at Santa Fe Pet Clinic as a kennel tech, Michelle stayed with the clinic all through vet school and now as a part-time Veterinarian.
 She is a foster mom for many of her patients that come through her work at Great Plains SPCA and together with her herd of dogs, cats, and fish, they help many animals become well again and are able to get socialized and find new, loving homes.

-Dr. Taylor is also an active member of the American Veterinary Medical Association, the Kansas Veterinary Medical Association.
+Dr. Taylor is also an active member of the American Veterinary Medical Association, the Kansas Veterinary Medical Association, and the Kansas City Veterinary Medical Association.